shaan-shah/shaan-shah.github.io/_pages/about.md

 Previously, I have: <br>
 \- worked as a backend software engineer,
 \- spent time on a trading desk at an investment bank,
-\- researched materials and device physics for energy-efficient computing, and
+\- researched materials and device physics for energy-efficient computing and,
 \- studied how post-training affects AI safety.

 Outside the lab, I am an avid sports enthusiast; I play squash, surf, hike and hit the gym regularly.
 I am also a certified open-water scuba diver.